nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The `start` command calls `enter` method in model, causing a switching of level and updates the project of focus.

 </div>
-The following sequence diagram shows the execution of start command.
+The following sequence diagram shows the execution of startproject command.

 ![StartProjectSequenceDiagram](images/StartProjectSequenceDiagram.png)

 Step 3.
 The user executes `viewtask 5` command to view the details of the task of index 5 in the filtered task list of current project.
 The `viewtask` command calls `enterTask`, causing a switch of scoping status and assignment of `taskOnView` in the current project.
+(`viewteammate` command is executed similarly.)

 ![ScopingStep3](images/ScopingStep3.png)